aiven/aiven-docs/docs/products/opensearch/howto/migrate-snapshot-data-opensearch.md

     indices.
     - If no index pattern is provided and a previous restore request was made, the index pattern from the previous request is reused.
-    - If no previous request exists, all indices are restored by default.
+    - If no previous restore request exists, all indices are restored by default.
     - Exclude the `.opendistro_security` index pattern from your snapshot restore.
   - `restore_global_state`: Optional.
 If true, restores the cluster state.
 Defaults to false.